 Shortly after the inception of Rural Lit RALLY (RLR), we attempted to contact Dr. Hudson, hoping to interview her for the site.
 Regrettably, we were notified by her family that she had passed away just a few short months before they received our letter.
 Over a period of a few months, RLR established a rapport with Lucy Hudson, Lois’ daughter, and Mary Snow, Lois’ partner of many years.
 This relationship ultimately led to their donation of Dr. Hudson’s papers to RLR, for archiving and research purposes, and the establishment of this website aimed at preserving and promoting Dr. Hudson’s legacy.

 Fast forwarding to the present, we have moved steadily forward to increase interest in Dr. Hudson’s life and work.
 Working with a variety of venues, notably the Redmond Historical Society and Redmond Library, located in Lois’ “hometown,” we have created exhibits on Hudson’s life and work that have appeared in many parts of the country.
 We were recently able to publish one of Lois’ two unpublished works, Unrestorable Habitat: Microsoft is My Neighbor Now.
 Currently under consideration for possible publication is a second manuscript, which might be accurately called Lois’ life work, Kindly Fruits of the Earth.
-In the summer of 2014, Lois’ alma mater, the University of Puget Sound, will feature Hudson in its alumni magazine, ARCHES.

 We look forward to continuing work on many levels, in many areas, to renew interest in what we believe is one of our country’s great authors before our collective memory of her contributions to literature, environmental, and women’s issues, can be lost.
 Please visit our “News!” page for more information on what is currently happening!